The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 - Use of oral GS-441524 for the whole treatment course, including at the start

-- Injectable remdesivir is reserved for cats that cannot be medicated orally
+- Injectable remdesivir is reserved for specific cases

 - What dosages of GS-441524 and remdesivir should I use when treating FIP?